 March 2015 General Meeting Agenda Tuesday, March 31, 7:00 p.m.

 - Meeting Location: MS51, 350 Fifth Avenue, between Fourth and Fifth Streets.
 Enter on Fourth St. cul-de-sac.
 Fourth St. entrance is handicap accessible.

 - Time for agenda items in parentheses is a suggestion.
 The Chair has the discretion to change the time allotted.

 - More information on the agenda items may be available at the entrance table at the meeting.
 Please read the materials available between 7:00 and 7:15 p.m.

 - You must be a current Food Coop member to attend the General Meeting.
 Please bring your Coop I.D. card to be admitted.

-The Park Slope Food Coop, Inc. shall be a non-stock membership cooperative as defined in Article I section 3 of the New York State Cooperative Corporations Law.
+Type of Cooperative: The Park Slope Food Coop, Inc. shall be a non-stock membership cooperative as defined in Article I section 3 of the New York State Cooperative Corporations Law.
 The Not-For-Profit Corporation Law shall apply to the Park Slope Food Coop as described in Article I section 5 of the New York State Cooperative Corporations Law.

 The Agenda Committee minutes and the status of pending agenda items are available in the Membership Office.